7 Reasons Why Your Aquarium Water Has Bubbles or Foaming

 Of course, the most obvious reason for bubbles is that you are using an air pump that sucks in air from outside of the aquarium, pushes it through airline tubing, and pumps it into the water.
 Typically, the air pump is connected to an air-driven device — like an air stone, sponge filter, bubbler, or bubbling aquarium decoration.
 These bubbles should be transparent and pop immediately once they reach the water surface.
 Another normal instance of bubbles is if you have a high tech planted tank and are using CO2 injection.
 In these systems, a diffuser is often used to break up the CO2 gas into tiny bubbles that will quickly dissolve into the water.

-Normal bubbles from a sponge filter
+Normal bubbles from the Easy Flow sponge filter

 2. Micro Bubbles After Water Changes